 - Public Corporation (Sociedad Anonima): Suitable for small and medium-sized enterprises, public corporations require three directors (one must be a resident of Bolivia) and three shareholders, who can be of foreign nationalities.
 Incorporating a public corporation also requires a resident company secretary, a resident agent, and a controller and auditor.
 Companies that generate more than US$160,000 must submit annual financial statements to the Tax Bureau and Fundempresa.

-- Representative Office (Oficina de Representacion): Lastly, the representative office.
-Although this can be foreign-owned, representative offices cannot conduct income-generating activities, so are only suitable for market research and promoting the parent company.
-Suitable if you’re not committed to expanding in Bolivia just yet.
+- Representative Office (Oficina de Representacion): Although this legal entity can be foreign-owned, representative offices cannot conduct income-generating activities, so are only suitable for market research and promoting the parent company.
+To register a company in Bolivia as a Representative office can be suitable if you’re not committed to expanding in Bolivia just yet.

 Register Your Company / Legal Entity

-Registering a company in Bolivia takes around ten weeks, and requires a minimum share capital of just US$1.
-Businesses are required to have a physical office, so before getting started, it is advised that you purchase or rent office space in the country, where all official documentation can be received.
-What’s more, the government is known to make checks on businesses – particularly those with foreign owners, so operating within the law is critical.
+The process to register a company in Bolivia can take around ten weeks, and requires a minimum share capital of just US$1.
+Businesses are required to have a physical office, so before getting started, you must purchase or rent office space in the country.

 Work with Biz Latin Hub to Incorporate your company in Bolivia